An inhomogeneous most likely path formalism for proton computed tomography: Discussion

-A new inhomogeneous most likely path formalism using the matrix methods of Schulte \emph{et al.} \citep{penfoldMLP} has been proposed for use in, but not limited to, iterative image reconstruction in proton computed tomography.
-Gottschalk's method \citep{gottschalk1} has been used to calculate the scattering power in various human tissues and it has been demonstrated that both the relative scattering power (RScP) and relative stopping power (RStP) are independent of energy at least in the range of 3 MeV to 300 MeV.
 A bi-linear correlation between RScP and RStP has been shown, which may be implemented in iterative pCT reconstruction as the RStP in each voxel is updated on successive iterations.
 Using the inhomogeneous formalism in a 20 cm cube of water, MLP$_\mathrm{x}$ gave the same path as MLP$_\mathrm{H2O}$ but with a slightly larger probability envelope when comparing estimates to Monte Carlo data obtained using \emph{TOPAS} \citep{TOPAS}.
 Note that the implementation of MLP$_\mathrm{H2O}$ requires calculation of the energy factor polynomial $\beta^{-2} p^{-2}$, and therefore simulation of protons traversing the required depth at the correct nominal beam energy.
-Many polynomial coefficients may be pre-calculated and stored, however this is not required when using MLP$_\mathrm{x}$.
-In the inhomogeneous geometry, Slab Phantom A, consisting of large slabs of cortical and cranium bone, MLP$_\mathrm{x}$ achieved greater accuracy than MLP$_\mathrm{H2O}$ by up to 17\% at the lowest beam energy of 210 MeV.
-The spline-hybrid method, MLP$_\mathrm{x}$SH, achieved very similar results in only $\frac{1}{40}$ of the computational time, demonstrating the viability of this formalism to be used clinically.
+Many polynomial coefficients may be pre-calculated and stored, however this is not required when calculating MLP$_\mathrm{x}$.

+In the inhomogeneous slab geometry consisting of large slabs of cortical and cranium bone, MLP$_\mathrm{x}$ achieved greater accuracy than MLP$_\mathrm{H2O}$ by up to 17\% at the lowest beam energy of 210 MeV.
 It was shown that the improvement in accuracy gained by using MLP$_\mathrm{x}$ over MLP$_\mathrm{H2O}$ increased as the beam energy was decreased and scattering in the phantom was more pronounced.
 This robustness in the inhomogeneous formalism has potential to be valuable in situations where lower energy beams are used.
 For instance, lower energy pencil beams are advantageous when aimed toward small volumes of matter near the body boundary, to ensure that the Bragg peak occurs within the absorbing detector post-patient.
-Furthermore, density resolution in pCT imaging has been shown to increase when using lower energy beams \citep{schultedensityres}.
+Furthermore, density resolution in pCT imaging has been shown to increase when using lower energy protons \citep{schultedensityres}.